Improve your early years practice

 You are the model as a child’s means, either as a means to communicate or a means to develop their language.
 You are the facilitator, making sure there are reasons for the child to want to communicate.
 You are the developer, using every opportunity for broadening and enriching language.

+As therapists, we spend time with our Early Years colleagues looking in detail at every aspect of the environment.
 This is not only about the physical space you provide but is also about managing the dynamic aspects of that space, such as controlling volume to make sure there are opportunities for developing attention skills or introducing ‘communication rules’.
 Most importantly, you need to understand the impact adult interaction skills have on child language development – both yours and those of other significant adults.

-Factoring in both loud and quiet times is ideal then.
+Factoring in both loud and quiet times is ideal.
 Outdoor play, for example, is a great opportunity to be ‘loud’.
 Children can let off steam, shout and squeal as much as they want.
 This might then be contrasted with the calm and order inside, where the space is still fun but it is an environment for a different type of learning.
 You could even develop a signal, a sound, symbol or both, which children learn to associate with returning to the ‘quiet’ indoors

 As a group, children need to learn that when the adult is talking by explaining what will happen or giving instructions, they are listeners.
 This is not only to make sure they themselves don’t miss anything but also to ensure that the learning experience for everyone is not disrupted.